ricmac/Cybercultural/src/posts/1995-mysql-lamp-stack.md

 But mSQL had a major flaw too: it didn’t support indices, which of course UNIREG did.
 The O’Reilly book takes up the story from here:

-> “Widenius contacted David Hughes—the author of mSQL—to see if Hughes would be interested in connecting mSQL to UNIREG’s B+ ISAM handler.
+> “Widenius contacted David Hughes — the author of mSQL — to see if Hughes would be interested in connecting mSQL to UNIREG’s B+ ISAM handler.
 Hughes was already well on his way to mSQL 2, however, and already had his indexing infrastructure in place.
 TcX decided to create a database server that was more compatible with its requirements.”

 And thus MySQL was born.